 Since 3D modeling provides a better representation of designs, they are more effective than 2D drawings when you need to wow a client or help them visualize a project.
 If you're trying to sell a home design, for example, to individual buyers or a development company, a 3D model can get the quality of your design across more effectively than any flat drawing ever could.

 Additionally, if you're planning communities or other large-scale projects, you may need to submit your plans to a governing body for approval or to compete with other firms interested in securing a contract with an investor or government.
 In competition, you should do everything possible to separate yourself from other firms, and a 3D model can do just that.
-A 3D model can also speed up the approval process since they're easier for non-technically minded individuals to understand.
+A 3D model can also speed up the approval process since they're easier for most people to understand.

 3. Catch Errors